SuperDARN/pydarn/docs/user/axis.md

 # Axes Setup

-For spatial plots (FOV, Fan, Grid), pyDARN allows users to choose between Polar and Geographic axes using the `projs` keyword and `Projs` module.
+For some spatial plots (FOV, Fan, Grid), pyDARN allows users to choose between Polar and Geographic axes using the `projs` keyword and `Projs` module.
-Convection maps do not allow for geographic projects due to lack of interest.
+Convection maps do not allow for geographic projections due to lack of interest.

 ## Projs.POLAR